How to get your staircase preparation right

 Eco-tip.
 If you want to go Eco friendly and avoid nasty fumes, this paint company offer VOC free, odorless, non toxic, organic natural paints, which are a breath of fresh air.

 Step 5.
 Painting your stairs

 On a straight run of stairs, mark with light pencil marks where you expect your stairrunner to sit.

 On bare wood stairs, start with a coat of primer, if painted stairs, skip this step.

-To save paint, time and the environment, don’t paint areas you expect to cover with the stairrunner, but don’t cut it too fine.
+To save paint, time and the environment, don’t paint areas you expect to cover with the stairrunner, but don’t cut it too fine either.
 We recommend painting 5cm over your pencil marks, to be safe.
 Top tip, if you have winding stairs, totally paint those, as the stairrunner position is harder to guess on winders, so it’s quicker to just paint them entirely.